atakanaltok/awesome-useful-websites/README.md

 * <https://www.madewithbubble.xyz/> - Discover cool apps and websites made with bubble
 * <https://www.internetingishard.com/> - Friendly web development tutorials for complete beginners
 * <https://www.airtable.com/home/toolkit> - Now anyone can build apps that connect every part of their work, while staying in sync with the rest of their business
+* <https://resources.grey.software/> - Most up-to-date software resources from professionals and academics worldwide that are curated and crowd-sourced

 ### Curated Websites